 - Bristles stab a little into the gums

-- Tongue cleaner on back of brush head
+- Tongue cleaner on the back of brush head

-- Brush head automatically sent out every 3 months if subscribed with option for increased frequency
+- Brush head automatically sent out every 3 months if subscribed with an option for increased frequency

-- Brush automatically turns itself off when cleaning cycle is complete
+- Brush automatically turns itself off when the cleaning cycle is complete

 - Cleans well on the whole

-- 4 week battery life from built in rechargeable battery
+- 4 week battery life from the built-in rechargeable battery

 - Water resistant and can be used in the shower